 On development aid, I acknowledge DfID’s long-standing decision not to channel funds directly, which, as we heard from the noble Viscount during the debate, flows from concerns about the role of the ruling party, ZANU-PF.
 Taking it sector by sector, 50% of DfID spending in 2018-19 will be on human development, with economic development the second biggest sector on 24%, while 18% will be spent on governance and security.
 I understand that there are currently 19 active UK aid projects.
 What assessment has been made of the governance and security projects?
 Can the Minister assure the House that no funds are ending up in the hands of the Zimbabwean Government or their agents?

 My Lords, I join all noble Lords in thanking my noble friend Lord Goschen for tabling what is in every sense a timely debate.
 Perhaps it has been made even timelier since earlier today I had the great honour to attend, along with several noble Lords, a service at Westminster Abbey for the late Lord Carrington.
-His role in Zimbabwe’s independence and bringing about the negotiations that took place is a poignant reminder of the hope and ambition that existed.
+His role in Zimbabwe’s independence and in bringing about the negotiations that took place is a poignant reminder of the hope and ambition that existed.

 I thank all noble Lords for their contributions.
 Recent developments, as several noble Lords, particularly my noble friend Lady Redfern, have said, are of significant concern.
 The response of Zimbabwean security forces to recent protests has been not just disproportionate but reminiscent, as my noble friend said, of the darkest days of the Mugabe regime.
 They have used live ammunition, carried out widespread and indiscriminate arrests and unleashed brutal assaults on civilians, with clear disregard for the due process of law.
-The noble Lord, Lord Collins, mentioned the Zimbabwe Human Rights Commission, and he was right to cite that at least 470 cases of assault, included 80 that are gunshot-related, have been reported.
+The noble Lord, Lord Collins, mentioned the Zimbabwe Human Rights Commission, and he was right to cite that at least 470 cases of assault, including 80 that were gunshot-related, have been reported.
 He raised the important issue of the recent arrests of trade union officials.
 Because the situation is so fluid, I will write to the noble Lord to furnish him with specific details about this, but I assure him that we are watching these cases very closely.

 My noble friend Lord Hayward paid tribute—a tribute shared by all of us—to the journalists who have shown great courage and whose reports have conveyed the footage of young men and even children being beaten up by soldiers in broad daylight.
 We have received accounts of atrocities committed by security forces during the violent crackdown, including raping of civilians.
 There have been indications of at least nine reported rapes, some of which appear to be politically motivated.

 As was reported, President Mnangagwa returned to Zimbabwe a full 10 days into the crisis.
-He committed to hold security forces to account for human rights violations and spoke on the urgent need for national dialogue and reconciliation.
+He committed to hold security forces to account for human rights violations and spoke of the urgent need for national dialogue and reconciliation.
 We welcome these words.
 The President must also—as my honourable friend Harriett Baldwin, the Minister for Africa, who was quoted by the noble Lord, Lord Collins, said—act to stop the abuses and make good on these commitments.
 We are particularly concerned by the targeting of the opposition and civil society in the wake of the protests, another point ably made by the noble Lord, Lord Collins.
 President Mnangagwa’s Administration must now act.
 They must learn lessons from these events and the tragic violence that followed the election last year, which was witnessed directly by my noble friend Lord Hayward.

 The President must also, as he promised, implement the recommendations of the commission of inquiry into the 1 August violence.
 In particular, he must address the finding that the use of force by the security services was unjustified and disproportionate.
 As several noble Lords mentioned, the Government’s internet shutdown was a disturbing curtailing of freedom of expression and the media.
 Her Majesty’s Government intervened directly through my honourable friend and our ambassador, and I am pleased that the High Court of Zimbabwe ruled the shutdown unconstitutional on 22 January.